OSGeo/grass-website/content/learn/newcomers.md

 a kind of **from zero to hero** GRASS GIS course by Martin Landa, Luca Delucchi and Stefan Blumentrath.
 * For more [specific topics](https://grass.osgeo.org/grass-stable/manuals/graphical_index.html)
-(e.g. raster data, vector data, database, etc), you should also read the relevant topic introductions as they will provide you with helpful information about how these specific domains are handled in GRASS GIS.
+(e.g. raster data, vector data, time series, database, etc), you should also read the relevant topic introductions as they will provide you with helpful information about how these specific domains are handled in GRASS GIS.

 #### Videos

+There are many sources of videos with presentations about GRASS GIS and tutorials on different topics online.
+For example, you can just search YouTube for the [GRASS GIS videos](https://www.youtube.com/results?search_query=grass+gis)
 <i class="fa fa-video-camera fa-5x" style="float:left;padding-right:30px"></i>
+available there or check different [FOSS4G](https://foss4g.org/) events in the last years (have a look at FOSS4G Bucharest 2019 [videos](https://media.ccc.de/c/foss4g2019)).

-You can just search YouTube for the [GRASS GIS videos](https://www.youtube.com/results?search_query=grass+gis) available there.
-However, here are pointers to some videos that might be particularly useful for you as a beginner:
+Here are, however, some pointers to selected videos that might be particularly useful for you as a beginner:

 * An [introduction to GRASS GIS](https://www.youtube.com/watch?v=wT5SbZtZ12E)